mllam/neural-lam/README.md

 # Using Neural-LAM

-Once installed, to next train/evaluate models in Neural-LAM you will in general need two things:
+Once `neural-lam` is installed you will be able to train/evaluate models.
+For this you will in general need two things:

-1. Data to train/evaluate the model.
+1. **Data to train/evaluate the model**.
 To represent this data we use a concept of *datastores* in Neural-LAM (see the [Data](#data) section for more details).
-   In brief, a datastore implements the process of loading data from disk in a specific format (for example zarr or numpy files) by implementing an interface that provides the data in a format that can be used within neural-lam.
+   In brief, a datastore implements the process of loading data from disk in a specific format (for example zarr or numpy files) by implementing an interface that provides the data in a data-structure that can be used within neural-lam.
 A datastore is the used to create a `pytorch.Dataset`-derived class that samples the data in time to create individual samples for training, validation and testing.

-2. The graph structure on which message-passing is used to represent the flow of information that emulates fluid flow in the atmosphere over time.
+2. **The graph structure** on which message-passing is used to represent the flow of information that emulates fluid flow in the atmosphere over time.
 The graph structure is created for a specific datastore.